ResetXPDR/MSFS_AutoFPS/README.md

   - If you wish to only be notified of mandatory updates, uncheck the Check For Updates checkbox.
   - In test versions, notification of all app updates will be enabled as a minimum by default, regardless of what you have previously chosen for update notification, in order to encourage maintainance of a current test baseline.
 - If you wish to retain your settings for an update version, do NOT uninstall first, as that deletes all app files, including the config file.
 Just run the installer, select update and your settings will be retained.
-- The "Clean Install" option will recreate new configuration files without having to remove the app first.
-- The "Install Latest Redistributables" option will silently (other than UAC prompts) update your system with the latest Visual C++ Redistributable and .NET 8 runtime versions.
-  - Mandatory for initial installations, optional for manual updates, and disabled for quick updates to avoid UAC prompts.
-- For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) for the applicable MSFS versions installed is/are modified.
-The Installer does not create a Backup.
-- If you wish to remove an Auto-Start option from a previous installation, rerun the installer and select Remove Auto-Start and the click Update.
 - The app may be blocked by Windows Security or your AV-Scanner, if so try to unblock or set an exception (for the whole Folder)
 - The Installation-Location is fixed to %appdata%\MSFS_AutoFPS (your Users AppData\Roaming Folder) and can't be changed.
   - Binary in %appdata%\MSFS_AutoFPS\bin
   - Logs in %appdata%\MSFS_AutoFPS\log
   - Config: %appdata%\MSFS_AutoFPS\MSFS_AutoFPS.config (common), MSFS2020_AutoFPS.config and MSFS2024_AutoFPS.config
 - If after installing and running the app your simconnect always stays red, your TLOD and OLOD values show as zero or you see "Critical Exception occurred: MSFS_AutoFPS - Unable to load DLL 'GpuzShMem.x64.dll' or one of its dependencies" in the log file:
-  - Try reinstalling the app with the "Install Latest Redistributable" options selected.
+  - Try reinstalling the app with the Repair option selected.
 If any of the redistributables fail to install during this process, try downloading and installing/repairing (as applicable):
     - A Microsoft official version of “Microsoft Visual C++ 2015 - 2022 Redistributable”, which may be missing from your Windows installation.
 Try installing [this](https://aka.ms/vs/17/release/vc_redist.x86.exe) and [this](https://aka.ms/vs/17/release/vc_redist.x64.exe).
     - The NET desktop runtime from [here](https://builds.dotnet.microsoft.com/dotnet/WindowsDesktop/8.0.15/windowsdesktop-runtime-8.0.15-win-x64.exe) if still available.
 Alternatively, go to the Micrsoft .NET 8.0 download page [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and download and install the latest .NET Desktop Runtime X64 version.
   - If still not resolved and the error code in your AutoFPS log file is Exception 31, you most likely have a corrupt MSFS WASM installation.